GeeWee/geewee.github.io/_posts/2023-06-26-serde-untagged-enums-terrible-errors.md

 // Does not work because "fruit_count" is supposed to be an int, but found string.
 // It could return something like:
 // Error("data did not match any variant of untagged enum MyFood.
 // Did not match Fruit because `fruit_count` was string but expected integer.
-Did not match burger because required property `burger_count` was missing.")
+// Did not match burger because required property `burger_count` was missing.")
 ```

-- This isn't particularly a new problem. dtolnay [created an issue back in 2017 about it](https://github.com/serde-rs/serde/issues/773), but decided it wasn't worth pursuing at that time, but that he would accept PR's.
-I [created an issue back at the start of 2022](https://github.com/serde-rs/serde/issues/2157).
-There's also [a PR from 2019](https://github.com/serde-rs/serde/pull/1544) with one person who's maintaining his own up-to-date fork of serde with these changes made - the last conflicts were fixed two weeks ago.
+This isn't a new problem, and has several issues ranging from [2019](https://github.com/serde-rs/serde/issues/773) to [2022](https://github.com/serde-rs/serde/issues/2157).
+There's even [a Pull Request from 2019](https://github.com/serde-rs/serde/pull/1544) with one person who's been maintaining his own up-to-date fork of serde that aggregates untagged enum errors.
+The last conflicts with the main serde branch were fixed two weeks ago.
 The PR has over 50 like reactions.

-- This post is my attempt to shout out this awesome PR.
-Can we somehow get this merged in?
-It'd make life using untagged enums much nicer.
+This PR is an excellent contribution, and I want to take this opportunity to bring it to attention.
+Merging this could greatly enhance the experience of using untagged enums in Serde.

+[^0]: Or any other supported serde format such as yaml, postcard, bincode or others
+[^1]: It's untagged enums all the way down.